rsm-gh/akbl/README.md

 ![General Diagram](https://github.com/rsm-gh/alienware-kbl/blob/new-version/usr/share/doc/AlienwareKBL/Programming/general%20diagram.png)

-This branch is the future of alienware-kbl, the goals are to:

-+ The `block testing window` will be separated from the GUI.
-+ The GUI will no longer use the root account.
-    * The Daemon will be mandatory for using the GUI
-    * gksu will be removed as dependence

 # What are the main changes if we compare this version to the stable branch?

 + The code was simplified and organized, even some good PEP8 rules went added.